rapid7/insightconnect-workflows/workflows/Block_Host_with_Check_Point_Firewall_from_Microsoft_Teams/help.md

 *This workflow will only trigger in the channel specified in the Microsoft Teams workflow steps.*

-To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!block-host` or `unblock-host`.
+To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!block-host` or `!unblock-host`.

 Your chat bot will reply when the workflow completes.